2. Who We Are

 We may collect and process the following data about you:

-- information you provide directly to us on our website, on any telephone conversations, on email or through our affiliated social media pages;
+- information you provide directly to us through our digital services, on any telephone conversations, over email, through the post or through our affiliated social media pages;

 - identity information and documentation you provide to us online and offline;